arzumanyanarshak41-dev/facebook-app/README.md

 # Facebook UI Clone

+⚠️ This project is currently in development.
+Some features may not work yet.
 A modern Facebook-style social media frontend application built with React.js.

 This project is a portfolio application that recreates the core layout and functionality of Facebook, including publications, navigation, authentication system, messenger, sidebars, and interactive UI components.